 I “hear” in pictures,

 “listen” with highly trained somatic perception.

 I also scored 99% on the science portion of standardized tests.
-So it’s been natural to embrace Vocal Pedagogy and Voice Science as a way to structure and inform my unusual, er, “senses.”
+So it’s been natural to embrace Vocal Pedagogy and Voice Science as a way to structure and inform my open senses.

 BM in Vocal Performance, Minor in Collaborative Piano, The College of Wooster, Ohio

 Certificate in ‘Leadership through Emotional Intelligence’ from Case Western Reserve’s Departments of Business & Psychology

 Certification in Somatic VoiceWork™: The Lovetri Method followed by years spent becoming a highly experienced and nuanced practitioner

 Post-graduate credits in Classical and Contemporary Vocal Pedagogy

 I’ve experienced a severe health history as an adult.
 There weren’t “cracks,” so much as full blown Earthquakes over a 28-year period, that let the light in.
 In spite of this, I was blessed to have a credible career as a singer for many years, along with a vital private singing studio and institution affiliations.